Pan-fried Petrale Sole with a Lemon, Wine & Butter Sauce

 Remove skillet from heat and add in two cubes of cold butter, whisking constantly as it melts softens and breaks down — you don’t want the butter to melt completely to a liquid, just to become emulsified (thick and creamy) with the other ingredients.

-Spoon or pour sauce over the cooked fish filet and serve immediately.
+Spoon or pour the sauce over the cooked fish filet and serve immediately.